Weekly review of Azerbaijani currency market

 1.922

-The official exchange rate of manat to Russian ruble set by CBA decreased by 0.0001 manats or 0.4 percent.
+The official exchange rate of manat to Russian ruble set by CBA increased by 0.0007 manats or 2.7 percent.

 Official AZN/RUB exchange rate